Viva (2015 film)

-Viva is a 2015 Spanish-language Irish drama film, set in Cuba.
-It was directed by Paddy Breathnach and written by Mark O'Halloran.
-The film stars Héctor Medina as a Havana-based young drag performer who, after reuniting with his estranged father, must come to terms with his sexuality.
-The film was selected as the Irish entry for the Best Foreign Language Film at the 88th Academy Awards.
+Viva is a 2015 drama film directed by Paddy Breathnach and written by Mark O'Halloran.
+Set in Havana, it follows Jesus (Héctor Medina), a young drag queen performer who, after reuniting with his estranged father, must come to terms with his sexuality.

+The film had its world premiere at the 42nd Telluride Film Festival, on 4 September 2015, and was theatrically released in Ireland on 19 August 2016.
+It received positive reviews.

+It was selected as the Irish entry for the Best Foreign Language Film at the 88th Academy Awards.
 It made the December shortlist of nine films, but was not nominated.

 Plot

 Aspiring dancer, Jesus, does makeup for a production of drag performers in Havana but dreams of performing.
 Taking his opportunity to be onstage, a stranger from the crowd, who happens to be his estranged former boxer father, Angel, punches him in the face.
 The father and son clash over their opposite personal values, while they struggle to understand each other and become united as a whole family.